manoharan-lab/holopy/docs/source/users/calc_tutorial.rst

 .. note::

-   This description is provided as a preview, Holopy cannot actually do beam tilts yet, and we have not tested varying polarization
+   This description is provided as a preview, HoloPy cannot actually do beam tilts yet, and we have not tested varying polarization

 Tilted incident illumination can be specified in the Optics metadata ::